CircleCI-Public/cimg-python/README.md

 For example, the tag `3.7` points to Python v3.7.5 now, but when the next release comes out, it will point to Python v3.7.6.

 `[-variant]` - Variant tags, if available, can optionally be used.
-Once the Node.js variant is available, it could be used like this: `cimg/python:3.7-node`.
+For example, the Node.js variant could be used like this: `cimg/python:3.7-node`.

 ## Development